-The Apache is a twin-engined army attack helicopter developed by McDonnell Douglas (now Boeing).
-It entered service with the US Army in 1984 and has been exported to Egypt, Greece, Israel, the Netherlands, Japan, Saudi Arabia, United Arab Emirates (UAE) and the UK.
+The helicopter entered service with the US Army in 1984 and has been exported to a number of countries, including Egypt, Greece, Israel, India, Taiwan, Singapore, Indonesia, the Netherlands, Japan, Korea, Kuwait, Morocco, Saudi Arabia, Qatar, the United Arab Emirates (UAE), and the UK.

-The US Army has more than 800 Apaches in service, and more than 1,000 have been exported.
-The Apache was first used in combat in 1989 in the US military action in Panama.
-It was used in Operation Desert Storm and has supported low intensity and peacekeeping operations worldwide including Turkey, Bosnia and Kosovo.
+The helicopter completed five million flight hours, including 1.3 million in combat operations, as of March 2023.
+It was first used in combat in 1989 in the US military action in Panama.
+The aircraft was used in Operation Desert Storm and supported low intensity and peacekeeping operations worldwide, including in Turkey, Bosnia and Kosovo.

 The AH-64D Longbow is fitted with the Longbow millimetre wave fire control radar and the Longbow Hellfire missile.
-501 AH-64A Apaches upgraded to AH-64D standard have been delivered to the US Army.
-Deliveries completed in August 2006.
+Boeing upgraded the 501 AH-64A Apaches to AH-64D standard and completed the deliveries in August 2006.

 An additional 13 new-build Apaches were initially ordered, along with another 11 in November 2006.
 The US Army ordered 96 additional remanufactured helicopters in January 2007 and 18 new-build helicopters in April 2007.

 During the same year, 30 AH-64Ds were ordered by the UAE.
 The first new-build AH-64D was delivered to the US Army in June 2007 and the first of the additional remanufactured helicopters in October 2007.